Web Ref: 4181

 The old ruined castle at Alaró

 Make your way to the top of Castell d'Alaró - take water to drink as the last part of the journey has to be done on foot.
 The views from the top are breathtakingly beautiful!
-On the way down enjoy a meal at the Restaurant Es Verger where they serve tasty roast lamb done in a traditional Mallorcan oven.
+On the way down enjoy a meal at a local restaurant where they serve tasty roast lamb done in a traditional Mallorcan oven.
+A choice of more restaurants can be found in nearby Alaró.

 Play a round of golf!